 An 18-hole disc golf course is located on Park Road 10.
 Bring your own equipment; no rentals are available.

 Anglers of all ages can enjoy catching walleye, muskie, white bass, black bass, catfish, crappie, and bluegill.

-- A wheelchair-accessible fishing pier located at the Marina and open to the public.
+- A wheelchair-accessible fishing pier is located at the Marina.

 - Ohio fishing regulations apply.